 Prep Time: 10 minutes Cook Time: 5-8 minutes Makes: one 9×13-inch pan (approximately 12 bars)

-Sticky and crunchy cereal treats with the tart and tangy flavors of a key lime pie!
+Sticky and gooey cereal treats with the tart and tangy flavors of a key lime pie!

 5 cups crispy rice cereal